 1.4.3 Work Authorization Document [Guide 3 {2.1c}]

 With the completion of the control account planning process for each control account, the total authorized work is released to the responsible organizations based on the approved control accounts.
 The project manager delegates work to the control account managers within the authority provided in the work authorization statement.
 The work authorization provided for each control account includes the relationship to the WBS element or elements, responsible organization identification, control account task description, schedule, and time-phased budget in dollars.
-The approved control account can only be changed with appropriate change approval.
+The work authorization document can only be changed with appropriate change approval.

 The approved control account is the project manager’s vehicle to delegate responsibility for budget, schedule, and scope requirements to the control account manager at the work package level.
 The signing of a work authorization document by all parties represents a multilateral commitment to authorize and manage the work within the budget and agreed-upon schedule.